How to request your personal data under the General Data Protection Regulations

-The Data Protection Act allows you to find out what information we may hold about you on computer and paper records.
+The General Data Protection Regulations allows you to find out what information we may hold about you on computer and paper records.
 This is known as the ‘right of subject access’, and a request for your personal information is called a ‘subject access request’, or SAR.
 Under the right of subject access, an individual is entitled only to their own personal data, and not to information relating to other people (unless they are acting on behalf of that person).
 Neither are they entitled to information simply because they may be interested in it.

 For a subject access request to be valid it should be made in writing.
 So we can answer your subject access request you must therefore first send us 3 things: